Padremining/xmrig/README.md

 # xmrig
-Thank you for downloading Xmrig for cpu mining. my group is padre mining. we have done all the testing for you and compiled all the link to make it easy to start mining with your cpu.
+Thank you for downloading Xmrig for cpu mining. my group is padre mining. we have done all the testing for you and compiled all the links to make it easy to start mining with your cpu.
 Below are the steps to get started. this process will work for all coins.

 Step 1: double clink the avast_one_essential_setup_online.exe, and follow the insutructions to install avast.